American journalist Danny Fenster sentenced to 11 years in prison in Myanmar - KESQ

 The other charge is under Section 50a of the Counter Terrorism Law, which makes it a crime to have contact with officially designated “terrorist” groups.
 Under the terrorism charge, Fenster could face a minimum of 10 years in prison and a maximum of life in prison if convicted, according to his lawyer and Myanmar’s sentencing guidelines.

-It was not immediately clear why the charges have been brought against the former managing editor of Frontier Myanmar, an independent news outlet that covered current affairs, business and politics in Myanmar.
+It was unclear why the charges have been brought against the former managing editor of Frontier Myanmar, an independent news outlet that covered current affairs, business and politics in Myanmar.
 Fenster was arrested at Yangon International Airport while trying to leave the country to see his family in the United States.

 CNN Business has reached out to Myanmar’s military for comment.